swapnilogale/rounded/getting-started/how-do-i-import-from-data-from-other-systems.md

-# How do I import client data from other systems ?
+# Can I import client data from other systems?

 Yes, you can manually import data from other systems such as Harvest, Xero or FreshBooks.
 This saves you the trouble of creating client/customer information from scratch in Rounded.